-Our current hard economic times have prompted a much more deliberate outreach to our members who are experiencing difficulties.
+The Deacons reach out to our members who are experiencing difficulties.
 We offer our prayers, guidance, grocery cards, and limited financial aid.
-Our goal is finding ways to build up families and individuals rather than being just a helpful band-aid.
+Our goal is finding small ways to help families and individuals.
 This emphasizes a Deacon’s true mission as stated in the Book of Order “to minister to those who are in need, to the sick, to the friendless, and to anyone who may be in distress.”

-Invitations to church functions, dispersing church information, and generally keeping in touch are facilitated many times through the Care Groups.
-The necessary organizational tasks such as presenting flowers for worship, greeting with the pastor, and serving as a representative to session are shared on a monthly basis.
+Invitations to church functions, dispersing church information, and keeping in touch are facilitated many times through the Care Groups.
+The necessary organizational tasks such as greeting with the pastor after worship and serving as a representative to session are shared on a monthly basis.
 The prayer chain, family support (at times of illness or death of a loved one), and maintaining the photo quilt are other ways we serve the people of our congregation.

 The Deacons also encourage the use of Extended Communion, a program in which the Sacrament of the Lord’s Supper is delivered and presented by two or more ordained officers of the church in the home of someone who is unable to commune with the congregation (due to medical or physical reasons).
-If you would like to receive this service, please contact your deacon or Sally Eck at 610-351-9440.
+If you would like to receive this service, please contact your Deacon.

 The Deacons take to heart the care of the extended family that is Faith Presbyterian Church.
 We work at unconditional love for this friendly, caring, church family so as to create a church in Christ’s image, equipped and ready to minister to others.

-The Board of Deacons meets monthly, with the exception of one summer month, on a Tuesday.
+The Board of Deacons meets monthly, with the exceptions of July and August, on a Tuesday.